choderalab/wetlab-protocols/Standardized_SOP/README.md

 # lab-protocols
+A **Standard Operation Protocol (SOP)** in markdown format for:
+	* Automation Equipment
+		* Software programs
+	* Safety Protocols
+	* Commonly Used wet-lab set up scripts
+	* Commonly Used Project scripts
+	* General Lab Admin

-A standardized collection of wetlab protocols in markdown. `SOP_Template.md` can be used to expand library.
+The `SOP_Template.md` can be used to expand library.